Jorge-Eduardo-Rivadeneira/Krypton/README.md

-Krypton Open Source Cryptographic Tool
-JavaFX desktop app to encrypt and decrypt using AES(CBC)files from a directory.
+Krypton Open Source Cryptographic Tool is a JavaFX desktop app to encrypt and decrypt using AES(CBC)files from a directory.